Areas of Expertise: History

 Jon is a specialist in 20th-century Russian history, particularly the Soviet era.
-He is also interested in the Cold War, global history since 1980 and Labour history.
-He is Co-Director, with Professor Rohan McWilliam, of the Labour History Research Unit (LHRU).
+He is also interested in twentieth century international history, particularly the Cold War, global history since 1980 and Labour history.
+He is Director of the Labour History Research Unit (LHRU).

-Jon currently supervises PhDs on the Labour Party and the SDP, Stalin and the origins of the Korean War, Vladimir Putin’s political use of Russian history, political comedy in the 1980s and the Maltese Labour Party.
+Jon has successfully supervised three PhDs (on the Labour Party and the SDP; Stalin and the origins of the Korean War; and Vladimir Putin’s political use of Russian history), and he is currently supervising a thesis on the Maltese Labour Party.
 He welcomes applications from candidates wishing to undertake doctoral research in the areas of Soviet, Labour and Cold War history.

 Davis, J., 'The Zinoviev Letter', 2017.
 Modern History Review, April, Volume 19, Number 4.

 '1989: Why the Wall Fell', Festival of Ideas, Anglia Ruskin University, October 2019.

 'Saviour or blundering surgeon?
 How should we remember Mikhail Gorbachev?', History Summer School, University of Cambridge, July 2019.

 '1989: the collapse of communism in Eastern Europe', Hills Road History Conference, Hills Road Sixth Form College, Cambridge, July 2019.

 'Searching for Truth in Russia: Walter Citrine's Soviet Visits in the Interwar Years', TUC 150th Anniversary: 'Walter Citrine and the Changing International Environment, 1920-1945', BUIRA History of Industrial Relations Study Group, University of Westminster, October 2018.